Welcome, I’m Sophie,

 Who I work with

-With an inclusive approach, I work affirmatively with individuals and relationships across the spectrum of gender, sexuality and relationship diversity,
+With an inclusive approach, I work affirmatively with individuals and relationships across the spectrum of gender, sexuality and relationship diversity;

 I see couples at all stages of relationship, whether this means deepening into commitment, navigating a change in relationship style or status, or uncoupling.

 I recognise that embarking on relationship therapy can feel like a vulnerable and potentially exposing process, and work with care to put you at ease.
 Whatever it is that is of concern to you, I welcome you to be in touch to arrange an initial consultation to discover whether therapy may be able to help.
+You can reach me via email at sophiebarnestherapy@gmail.com

 Individual therapy